-The Application Extensions panel in the Navigator contains two types of artifacts:
+The Application Extensions pane in the Navigator contains two types of artifacts:

-- A dynamic UI represents a set of data fields that can appear in one or more related dynamic components, like a table or form.
+- A layout represents a set of data fields that can appear in one or more related dynamic table or form components.
 Which of these fields actually appear in a given component is determined at runtime by the layouts defined in a rule set.
-You can see all the dynamic UIs for the application in the Navigator under "Dynamic UIs".
-Clicking a dynamic UI opens a new window containing tabs for editing its artifacts, such as its rule sets, fields and templates.
+You can see all the layouts for the application in the Navigator under "Layouts".
+Clicking a layout opens a new window containing tabs for editing its artifacts, such as its rule sets, fields and templates.

-- Beneath the Dynamic UIs, the extendable page artifacts are grouped under their page flow.
+- Beneath the Layouts node, the extendable pages are grouped by their page flows under "Application".
 When you select a page, a new window for the page opens on the right containing tabs for editing the page's artifacts, including the Page Designer where you can see how the page looks and select and edit page components.

-By default, the Application Extensions pane only displays artifacts that you can extend, but you can use the Filter options to show All Items, Extendable Items Only or Extended Items Only.
+By default, the Application Extensions pane only displays artifacts that you can extend, but you can use the options menu next to the Filter field to select the filter: All Items, Extendable Items Only, or Extended Items Only.

-The Designer also lets you work in source code if you prefer.
-Open the Source View panel in the Navigator to enter this mode and open a tree list view of files in your application extension:
+The Designer also lets you work in source code, if you prefer.
+In the Page Designer toolbar, you can click Code to switch from the default Design view to the code editor and see the page's source.
+You can also click Source in the Navigator, which opens a tree list view of the files in your application extension:

-Open the Git Panel in the Navigator to open a tree list view of files you've changed but you haven't committed to the your branch.
-If you have any merge conflicts in your branch, you'll see them listed here, and you can open the conflict resolver from this panel.
+To see a list of files you've changed, but haven't yet committed to your branch, click Git in the Navigator.
+If you have merge conflicts in your branch you'll see them listed here.
+In the Git pane you can click files with conflicts to open them in the conflict resolver tool and resolve the conflicts.

 VB Studio provides all the tools you need for managing the development lifecycle of your app extension.

-Here's the typical process for creating and publishing an application extension:
+Here's the typical process for customizing and publishing an application extension:

 - Using the Designer's editors, make the customizations you want to be part of the application extension.

 When you open a page in the Designer, it opens in a new window with several editor tabs.
-In the Page Designer tab you'll see the page you were just viewing, and you can select dynamic components on the canvas or from the list in the Property Inspector on the right.
-The Property Inspector also lists constants used in the page.
+In the Page Designer tab you'll see the page you were just viewing, and you can select dynamic components on the canvas or from the list in the Components tab in the Properties pane on the right.
+The Constants tab in the Properties pane lists the extendable constants used in the page.

-You use the Property Inspector to view and edit properties, and to navigate to other editors.
-For example, if you look at the properties of a rule set in the Property Inspector, you can see some of its properties and suggestions on what to do next:
+When you select a component (on the canvas, in the Properties pane or the Structure view), you'll see some of the component’s properties in the Properties pane.
+You use the Properties pane to view and edit properties, and to navigate to other editors.
+For example, if you look at the properties of a dynamic form in the Properties pane, you can see some of its properties and suggestions on what to do next: